r0mankon/haloBot/README.md

 ## Known Issues/Bug

-- Voice recognition don't work
 - Layout can break on tiny devices

 ## To-do

 - Bug fix
-- Change logo to latest halo
+- Change logo to match the latest halo

 ## Contributing